-The new year is almost here, and it's a great time to upgrade your website to a dedicated server.
+The new year is almost here, and it's a great time to upgrade your website to the best dedicated server hosting you can find.
 Going with dedicated server hosting gives you the freedom - and the added bandwidth - to keep your virtual visitors satisfied.

 You won't have to share resources with other websites or worry about their traffic affecting your own.
 You'll have your own IP address, better security, and faster performance.
 For the less tech-savvy, managed dedicated hosting takes care of the technical details but still gives you the high-quality performance.

 Web hosting is a billion dollar industry that continues to grow rapidly.
 With new hosting companies always springing up, it's easy to get lost in the clutter.
 How do you know if a company is reputable?
 Or if its product is worth the price?

 We've compiled and reviewed six of the best hosting companies to help you start your new year off right.